 Consider reading "Pursuing a Degree in Environmental Studies: Where Will It Lead?" by Carol Ruhl via environmentalprograms.net

 The following sites provide much more information on green jobs:

-This list is provided by the Higher Education Associations Sustainability Consortium (HEASC), the Disciplinary Associations Network for Sustainability (DANS), and the U.S. Partnership for Education for Sustainable Development
+Items on this list come from the Higher Education Associations Sustainability Consortium (HEASC), the Disciplinary Associations Network for Sustainability (DANS), and the U.S. Partnership for Education for Sustainable Development